cleder/fastkml/docs/installing.rst

 .. note::

-    Shapely_ requires that libgeos be installed on your system. ``apt-get install libgeos`` will install these requirements for you on Debian-based systems.
+    Shapely_ requires that libgeos be installed on your system. ``apt-get install libgeos-dev`` will install these requirements for you on Debian- based systems.

 .. _lxml: https://pypi.python.org/pypi/lxml
 .. _pip: https://pypi.python.org/pypi/pip